DrewNaylor/guinget/docs/How-to-use.md

 - `Package list>Search options...`
 - `Search options...` from the `Search` toolbar button dropdown menu

+The available options are as follows:
+- `Re-run search after cache update` checkbox
-Searches are now re-run after a cache update if there's text in the search box at the time of re-loading the package list, but you can turn that off by unchecking the `Re-run search after cache update` checkbox from the search options tab as described above.
+  - Searches are now re-run after a cache update if there's text in the search box at the time of re-loading the package list, but you can turn that off if desired.
+- `Use exact match for selected package ID search` checkbox

-By default, using the selected package ID search feature will do an exact match, but you can turn that off using the `Use exact match for selected package ID search` checkbox in the search options tab as described above.
+  - By default, using the selected package ID search feature will do an exact match, but you can turn that off if you want.
+- `Search when typing` checkbox
+  - Searches are performed after a configurable wait time with no typing that defaults to 325 milliseconds.
+You can change the wait time with the number box below the `Search when typing` checkbox.

 ## Edit winget settings